How We Got Here

 2012 to 2015 - Land Use Efficiency Strategies Adopted

 Following direction of City Council, staff have been working to implement the 2012 Recommendation.
 This has involved efficiency strategies, refining technical analysis, and preparing the documents necessary for adopting a Eugene-specific UGB.
 Since that time, City staff have been busy working on code amendments and other strategies aimed at using land inside the existing UGB more efficiently.
 Over the past few years, City Council has adopted several of these measures in order to increase the number of jobs and homes within the UGB and minimize any UGB expansion.
-Based on the community visioning process, the seven pillars, ECLA and subsequent technical analysis, staff began preparing recommendations for a new Eugene-specific UGB for Council’s review and direction.
+Based on the community visioning process, the seven pillars, ECLA and subsequent technical analysis including a UGB expansion survey, staff began preparing recommendations for a new Eugene-specific UGB for Council’s review and direction.
 The UGB must accommodate the City’s twenty-year need for jobs, public facilities, and housing.

 In December of 2014, the City Council provided direction to staff to expand the UGB for jobs, parks and schools.
 The expansion would add 924 acres to the UGB northwest of Randy Papé Beltline and Highway 99, and 35 acres in the Santa Clara area.
 Most of the expansion would help meet the city’s projected land need for large business sites during the next 20 years.
 It would also provide 54 acres for a future school site in the Bethel School District, as well as 257 acres for future community parks (222 acres for Golden Gardens Park, and 35 acres for Santa Clara Community Park).